amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise3.md

 2. To create a rule with az monitor autoscale rule create that increases the number of VM instances in a scale set when the average CPU load is greater than 70% over a 5-minute period use the below command.
 Please provide the following values while running the below command:<br/>
  * resource-group :- Enter your **Resource Group** name.<br/>
  * autoscale-name :- Enter your **autoscale-name** name.<br/>
-``az monitor autoscale rule create --resource-group ODL-linux-XXXX --autoscale-name autoscale --condition "Percentage CPU > 70 avg 5m" --scale out 3
+``az monitor autoscale rule create --resource-group ODL-linux-XXXX --autoscale-name autoscale --condition "Percentage CPU > 70 avg 5m" -scale out 3
 ``
 <img src="autoscale2.png "/><br/>
 3. To Create another rule with az monitor autoscale rule create that decreases the number of VM instances in a scale set when the average CPU load then drops below 30% over a 5-minute period us below command.
 Please provide the following values while running the below command:<br/>
  * resource-group :- Enter your **Resource Group** name.<br/>